ajie-eriksholm/Eardrum-segmentation/README.md

 - Landmark-based alignment.
 - Standardized cropping.

 The main difference is that the final ear volumes are generated from a high-resolution representation of the CT scan.
-Although a low-resolution copy is temporarily generated for landmark detection, no low-resolution data are used for the final output.
+Although a temporary low-resolution volume is created for landmark detection, no low-resolution data are used for the final outputs.

-The processing steps are summarized below.

 ---

 ## Head Localization and Cropping

-The first stage identifies the head and removes unnecessary anatomy.
+The first stage identifies the head region and removes unnecessary anatomy.

 ### Intensity Clipping